 The art courses feature weekly gallery visits to such places as the National Gallery, the Tate, the Victoria and Albert Museum, the Banqueting House, the Soane Museum and the Royal Academy.

 Students are housed with families in London and normally share a double room with a fellow student on the program.
 Homes are convenient to public transport and the typical commute is approximately 45 minutes to the program office and classrooms.
 Breakfasts and two evening meals per week are provided by the host families.
-Students will receive a weekly stipend in order to purchase other meals.
+Students will receive a stipend in order to purchase other meals.
 Weekend long homestays in London's Afro-Caribbean and Asian communities are offered by the program and are recommended.

 The Fall semester typically begins in mid-August and ends in mid-December.
 The Spring semester typically begins in mid-January and ends in mid-May.